DmytroYeremieiev/ark-form/README.md

 ### How manually set the field state

-When you need to hook up to a form context
+First, you need to hook up to a form context:

 ```javascript
 export interface FormContextInterface {